George Herms: Early life and education

-George Herms was born in 1935 in Woodland, California.
-His grandfather was an entomologist and one-time mayor of Berkeley, California, and his father was an agronomist.
-During World War II, Herms was sent by his parents to the College of Engineering at Berkeley, which he left after approximately six weeks when "the football season was over."
+George Herms was born in Woodland, California, on July 5, 1935.
+His grandfather, William Brodbeck Herms, was a professor of entomology at the University of California, Berkeley, and his father was an agricultural adviser who worked for Yolo County.
+During World War II, Herms was sent by his parents to the College of Engineering at Berkeley, where, he said, he "lasted six weeks, till football season was over".

 Subsequently, he worked for Remington Rand, on the Universal Automatic Computer (UNIVAC), before leaving for Mexico and other travels.
-His parents offered him $100 per month to return to college, so he took the money and "bought some jazz records and lived on $13 per month," and returned to Los Angeles, living for some time in Topanga Canyon, where he met the artists Wallace Berman on the occasion of his 20th birthday.
-Herms helped Wallace Berman hang his first show in 1957 at Ferus Gallery.
+He said in an interview that his parents had offered him $100 per month to return to college, so he took the money and "bought some jazz records and lived on 13 dollars a month", and returned to Los Angeles, living for some time in Topanga Canyon, where he met the artist Wallace Berman on Herms's 20th birthday.
+Herms helped Berman hang his first show in 1957 at the Ferus Gallery.
 Reportedly, Herms decided to become an artist when a transient sat down next to him in a Sacramento bus depot and said, "There's the makers, the takers, and the fakers.
 Which will you be?"
-Herms did not have a formal art school education, yet he has been called the "godfather of West Coast assemblage art."
-During the late 1950s, Herms resided in a number of different cities in California, including Berkeley, Larkspur and Hermosa Beach before returning for a short period of time to Topanga in 1961.
+Herms did not have formal art school education, yet he was called the "godfather of West Coast assemblage art".
+During the late 1950s, Herms resided in a number of different cities in California, including Berkeley, Larkspur, and Hermosa Beach before returning for a short period of time to Topanga in 1961.
 In 1959, Herms became an original member of Bruce Conner's Rat Bastard Protective Association.

 Teaching and residencies

-Herms has been a lecturer in Studio Art at University of California, Irvine, and University of California, Los Angeles (UCLA); Sculpture at UCLA and University of California, San Diego; and, Public Art at the Santa Monica College of Design, Art and Architecture.
+Herms was a lecturer in Studio Art at University of California, Irvine, and University of California, Los Angeles (UCLA); Sculpture at UCLA and University of California, San Diego; and, Public Art at the Santa Monica College of Design, Art and Architecture.
 From 1977 to 1979, he was a Visiting Artist at California State University, Fullerton.
 In 1981, Herms was an artist in residence at the University of Denver in Colorado, and in 1991 an artist in residence at The Robbins Foundation in Philadelphia, Pennsylvania.
 In 1994, he was an artist in residence at Otis College of Art and Design in Los Angeles.

+Personal life and death

+Herms had 6 marriages, all of which ended in divorce.
+He had 4 children, two from his second marriage and two from his fourth.
+His last relationship was a domestic partnership with Sue Henger for 17 years.

+Herms died at his home in Irvine, California, on April 24, 2026, at the age of 90.